idio-lang/DIPS/source/implementing-idio/simple-types/handles.rst

 Pipe Handles
 ------------

-We would like to read and write to commands for which we need to pipe our input and output to and from.
+We would like to read from and write to external commands for which we need to pipe their output from them or pipe our output to them.
 Maintaining the *handle*-style is important, hence pipe handles.

 The implementation of pipe handles will hold no surprises, ``open-input-pipe`` is essentially the ``open-input-file-from-fd``